SuddenDevelopment/Visualizing-Streaming-Data/README.md

 # Visualizing-Streaming-Data

-This is intended to be a companion to the book here https://www.amazon.com/Visualizing-Streaming-Data-Interactive-analysis/dp/1492031852/
+This is intended to be a companion to the book here: <br/> https://www.amazon.com/Visualizing-Streaming-Data-Interactive-analysis/dp/1492031852/

 ## Sources